-Another indicator of risk for obesity is if the waist circumference for males is greater than 40 inches and more than 35 inches for women.
+Another indicator of risk for obesity is if waist circumference is greater than 40 inches for men or more than 35 inches for women.